apache/buildstream/README.rst

-BuildStream supports multiple build-systems (e.g. autotools, cmake, cpan, distutils, make, meson, qmake), covers many programming languages, and can create outputs in a range of packaging formats, for multiple platforms and chipsets.
+BuildStream supports multiple build-systems (e.g. autotools, cmake, cpan, distutils, make, meson, qmake), covers many programming languages, and can create outputs in a range of formats (e.g. debian packages, flatpak runtimes, sysroots, system images) for multiple platforms and chipsets.

 Why should I use BuildStream?
 =============================